Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Convergence analysis of TreeDualMethod over a tree network

+\end{assumption} \noindentNote that Assumption \ref{asp:local_assumption} here is introduced for an arbitrary tree node in a general tree network and used as a starting assumption in mathematical induction for recursive convergence analysis, while Assumption 1 of \cite{jaggi2014communication} is introduced for an abstract function in the distributed algorithm framework.

-\end{assumption} For a leaf node, TreeDualMethod uses LocalSDCA in \cite{jaggi2014communication} as described in Procedure \ref{alg:leaf}.
-We remark that this geometric improvement condition holds true if the $k$-th direct child node of $Q$ is a leaf child node.
-The following proposition gives a bound on the convergence for a leaf node $B$ even when the input $\bw$ in Procedure \ref{alg:leaf} is also determined by $\balpha_{\overline{Q}}$ and $\balpha_{Q\setminus B}$. \begin{proposition}[ {\cite[Proposition 1]{jaggi2014communication}} ] Let us consider a tree node $Q$ whose direct child node $B$ is a leaf node.
-Assume loss functions $\ell_i(\cdot)$ are $\nicefrac{1}{\gamma}$-smooth.
+For a leaf node, we use LocalSDCA for TreeDualMethod described in Procedure \ref{alg:leaf} as in \cite{jaggi2014communication}, and provide the following proposition about the convergence bound for a leaf node $B$ even with the input $\bw$ also determined by $\balpha_{\overline{Q}}$ and $\balpha_{Q\setminus B}$ in Procedure \ref{alg:leaf}. \begin{proposition}[{\cite[Proposition 1]{jaggi2014communication}} ] Let us consider a tree node $Q$ whose direct child node $B$ is a leaf node.
+Assume that loss functions $\ell_i(\cdot)$ are $\nicefrac{1}{\gamma}$-smooth.
 Then for the leaf node $B$, Assumption \ref{asp:local_assumption} holds with